 Since its launch the Trust has focused its work on promoting Ministry Apprenticeship Programmes in churches and funding individual apprentices.
 It’s been encouraging to see these programmes beginning in a number of churches across Scotland and people being trained.
 We’d be happy to come and talk to you or a group from your church about starting an Apprenticeship Programme.
-The Trust is now looking to expand its work and fund exceptional individuals in their post-apprenticeship training through ‘Leaders in Training’ grants.
+The Trust has now expanded its work and also funds exceptional individuals in their post-apprenticeship training through ‘Leaders in Training’ grants.
 We believe this is an important next step in training leaders for the Church in Scotland.

-Robin Sysderff is the Chairman of the Bonar Trust.
+Robin Sydserff is the Chairman of the Bonar Trust.
 He is minister of Chalmers Church Edinburgh and was formerly Director of Ministry at The Proclamation Trust in London.

 Paul Clarke is minister of St Andrews Free Church and was formerly on the Senior Staff at St Helen’s Bishopsgate in the City of London.

 Neil MacDonald works for HMRC and is an Elder at Chalmers Church Edinburgh.

 Alan MacKenzie is an actuary and Clerk to the Elders of Chalmers Church Edinburgh.

 Norman Martin is a Corporate Partner with Macroberts LLP and is an Elder at Chalmers Church Edinburgh.